shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/Interview.md

    - When state or props change, React generates a new Virtual DOM tree.
    - React then performs a process called "reconciliation" (or "diffing") to identify the differences between the new and old Virtual DOM trees.

-### 6. **Re-rendering and Component Lifecycle:**
+### 6. **Re-rendering and Hooks:**
-   - If a component's state or props change, React triggers a re-render of that component.
+   - Functional components are commonly used, often accompanied by hooks like useState and useEffect.
-   - Class components have lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` that can be utilized for side effects during different phases of the component's life.
+   - When state or props change, React triggers a re-render of the component, applying the changes through the functional component's body.

 ### 7. **Updating the Virtual DOM:**
    - The reconciled changes are used to update the Virtual DOM, representing the new state of the application.